chazlarson/brick-finder/README.md

 Vonado and Webrick appear to use the same server software; there's a javascript tag in the page that contains a JSON object listing available colors and prices for the part.
 This script finds that tag, then parses the JSON object to extract color information.
 This is of course fragile, but it's the best we have.

 Webrick, especially, seems to run into sporadic trouble building that JSON object [in this case that script tag contains a PHP error rather than valid JSON].
-For this reason, the script tries 6 [six] times to load the page and get a valid piece of color-listing JSON.
-If that fails, there will be a note to this effect in the console output and the color availibility will be "False".
+For this reason, the script tries 12 [twelve] times to load the page and get a valid piece of color-listing JSON.
+If that fails, there will be a note to this effect in the console output and the color availability will be "False".

 I haven't seen this happen with Vonado, at least not with the frequency that it happens with Webrick.

 Even with this caveat, this method is much faster and more reliable than loading the page via selenium.
 It also allows me to get pricing information for the specific color, which is more involved with selenium.

+In the "Any Color" case, it loops through all the colors that the part is available in and picks the first one with the lowest price.
+More often than not this is white since usually all the colors are the same price and white is the first color listed, if it is listed.
+The log above shows a part where white *wasn't* the cheapest.

 # Edge cases